poiyomi/PoiyomiDocs/docs/color-and-normals/color-adjust.md

 - `Type`: <PropertyIcon name="texture" />**Color** Texture (`sRGB = ON`)

-Texture to use for the Color Grading
+Texture to use for the Color Grading.

 ### Gradation Strength